 When your employer gives you company stock, the grant typically arrives first as restricted stock units, or RSUs.
 Each unit represents a share of stock you will receive in the future.
 You’re restricted from selling restricted stock until it is given to you on a specified date.

 Restricted Stock Awards and Tax

 The date on which the restrictions lapse is called the vesting date.
 Starting on the vesting date, you can sell the stock without restriction.
 You’re not automatically taxed when your employer grants RSUs unless you file what's called a Section 83(b) election.
 Instead, you’re taxed in the year of the vesting date.

 Your cost is any amount you paid when the RSUs were granted plus the stock value previously added to your taxable wages.
 Subtract this from sales proceeds to determine gain or loss.
 The holding period usually begins on the vesting date, but it starts on the grant date if you made a Section 83(b) election.

 Receiving income as stock rather than cash complicates paying tax upon vesting.
 To obtain cash to pay the tax, you can sell some shares of stock and keep the remaining shares.
-Report the sale of shares at vesting on the tax forms for capital gain or loss.
-However, no capital gain is possible.
+Report the sale of shares at vesting on the tax forms for capital gain or loss; however, no capital gain is possible.
 The sales proceeds from selling shares totals the same as the amount already taxed as wages.

 Exceptions for 83(b) Elections

 You can make an election on your tax return and with your company to have tax assessed in the year RSUs are granted, rather than upon vesting.
 This is called a Section 83(b) election.

 By making this choice, the market value of the stock shares at the time they are granted is added to your taxable wages, regardless of the restrictions.
 No additional tax is due on the vesting date.
 This can be worthwhile if you have the money to pay the taxes up front, since further increases will be taxed as capital gains rather than ordinary income.

-Tax Rates in 2018
+Tax Rates in 2019